benlue/jsonfp/doc/builtInOp.md

 <a name="omit"></a>
 ###omit
 Creates an object by removing properties specified by _option_ from the _input_ object.
+Besides being a string value, _option_ can also be a JSON-FP  expression.
+If _option_ is a JSON-FP expression, the omit operator will iterate every key/value pair of the input object, and send the pair as input to the JSON-FP expression.
+Below is an example:

+    var  data = {name: 'David', project: 'newsql', age: 42}, expr = {omit:
+                    {chain: [
+                        {getter: 'key'},
+                        {'==': 'project'}
+                    ]}
+                },
+         result = jsonfp.apply( data, expr );

+In the above example, the {chain: ...} expression will be invoked three times with each time receving input as {key: 'name', value: 'David'}, {key: 'project', value: 'newsql'} and {key: 'age', value: 42} respectively.
+The execution result will be {name: 'David', age: 42}.

 <a name="pick"></a>
 ###pick